The One True God and the Trinity

 For a child will be born to us, a son will be given to us ...
 And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
 Isaiah 9:6 NASB®

 What does it mean to you that Jesus Christ is the One True God?

 God the Holy Spirit

-God the Holy Spirit is called our Helper.
+God the Holy Spirit is also called the Spirit of truth.
+He is our Helper (Counselor).
 He represents Jesus to us.
 This is because He is Jesus Christ's proxy in the world while Jesus isn't here in bodily form.
 Jesus' disciples were worried about Him leaving them, so Jesus tells them about His Helper, the Holy Spirit.
 He assures them that His Helper will be sent to them and will live within them - to guide, comfort, empower, and teach them (and us too).
-(John 14:16-17, 26, 16:13-15; Acts 1:8; Titus 3:5).
+(John 14:16-17, 26, 16:13-15; Acts 1:8).